alohays/markdown-cv/index.md

 ## Currently

-I am not only a optimist but also a optimizer
+I am not only an optimist but also an optimizer

 ### Specialized in